Articles on: Forms & Assessments

 Problem with a mobile number

-If we've tried to send an access code to the mobile number linked to the recipient and this has failed for any reason, the recipient will see this on screen:
+If we have tried to send an access code to the mobile number linked to the recipient and this has failed, the recipient will see this on screen:

 If anyone reports seeing this message, please check the mobile number linked to the recipient within WriteUpp to confirm that this is the correct number.
 For example, are you using the correct country code, or does the mobile number contain the correct number of digits?

-If you identify an issue with the number, as above you should be able to update the details and ask the client to click on the link within their email.
-The code should then be successfully sent to the correct number.
+If you identify an issue with the number, update the details on the Patient Summary in WriteUpp and then ask the client to click on the form link within their email again.
+The code should then be sent to the correct number.

 No error messages but no code received

-If the recipient clicks on the link within their email and does not receive a code, it has most likely been sent somewhere.
+If the recipient clicks on the link within their email and does not see an error message but also does NOT receive a code, it has most likely been sent somewhere.
 For example, maybe the wrong mobile number has been entered for the recipient, but it was an actual mobile number belonging to someone else.
-Therefore the code would be registered as sent to the number that was entered at the time.
+This being the case, the code would be registered as sent to the number that was entered at the time.

-If this is the case, again you can update the mobile number that is linked to the recipient within WriteUpp.
+If this is the case, you should again update the mobile number that is linked to the recipient within WriteUpp.
 This time though, you will need to re-generate the code for the recipient within WriteUpp.
-To do this, go to the Messages tab of the client summary and find the direct message that links to the form you sent.
+To do this, go to the Messages tab of the Client Summary and find the Direct Message relating to the form you sent.
 Open the message and click on the Resend Code button at the bottom of the screen:

-You'll then be asked to confirm, after which another code will be sent to the updated mobile number.
+You will then be asked to confirm, after which a new access code for the form will be sent to the updated mobile number.

 Codes in this situation need to be manually re-sent as when completing forms online, only one code per form will be generated and sent when the link is clicked.
-This minimises the number of SMS credits used, since once a code is received, it can be used repeatedly to access the form.
-So if a client clicks on the link a second time, and a code was successfully sent previously, we won't send another.
-In this situation, if a client no longer has their code, they'll need to contact you and another can be generated and sent.
+This minimises the number of SMS credits used, since once a code is received, it can be used again to access the form.
+So if a client clicks on the link a second time, and a code was successfully sent previously, we will not send another.
+In this situation, if a client no longer has their code, they will need to contact you, so another one can be generated and sent.

 Was this article helpful?